-The Company relies heavily on information and technology to operate its businesses, and any cyber incidents with respect to its information and technology infrastructure, whether by deliberate attacks or unintentional events, could harm the Company's operations.
+The Company relies heavily on information and technology to operate its business networks, and any cyber-attacks or other disruption to its technology infrastructure or the Internet could harm the Company's operations.

-The Company is exposed to the risk of cyber incidents, which can result from deliberate attacks or unintentional events, in the normal course of business.
-The Company uses web-enabled and other integrated information and technology systems in delivering its services and expects that the breadth and complexity of the Company's information and technology systems will increase as the Company expands its products offerings to utilize artificial intelligence and analytics.
-As a result, the Company will increasingly be exposed to risks inherent in the development, integration and operation of its evolving information and technology infrastructure, including:
+Due to the global nature of the Company's business and reliance on information systems to provide the Company's services, the Company uses webenabled and other integrated information systems in delivering the Company's services.
+As the breadth and complexity of Company's information systems continue to grow, the Company will increasingly be exposed to the risks inherent in the development, integration and ongoing operation of evolving information systems, including: